Why should I recycle e-waste?

 Is there a cost to recycle electronics and if so, why?

-There are currently five common items that require a fee to recycle: household alkaline batteries, televisions, microwave ovens, small household appliances (made mainly of plastic), and CRT computer monitors.
-Most items have a fee due to special handling requirements for internal toxic waste (such as the large quantity of lead in CRT tubes).
+There are several items that require a fee to recycle.
+Some examples are: household alkaline batteries, televisions, microwave ovens, small household appliances, CRT computer monitors and some audio and video equipment.
+Some items have a fee due to special handling requirements for internal toxic waste (such as lead in CRT tubes) or the lack of value in the scrap material after disassembly.
 The only other common fee is a charge for pickup.

 What is the law in Illinois concerning electronic recycling?